Import and update data

 Completed The task has finished running and all the records are processed (with or without errors).

-Canceled The task has stopped for one of the following reasons: an administrator cancelled the process; there has been a connectivity failure; or an unexpected issue has caused the task to stop.
+Canceled The task has stopped for one of the following reasons: an administrator canceled the process; there has been a connectivity failure; or an unexpected issue has caused the task to stop.